bmax121/APatch/README.md

 - Root
 - APM: Magisk module like support
-- KPM: Kernel level patch module support
+- KPM: Kernel Patch Module support.
+(Allow you to inject any code into the kernel, Kernel function inline-hook and syscall-table-hook is available)

 APatch relies on [KernelPatch](https://github.com/bmax121/KernelPatch/)